etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/Data_Access_Layer.md

   * Get the _entityname_ from the object and retrieve the Entity from the runtime model through the ModelProvider instance.
   * Create an opening tag and iterate through all properties of the entity (i.e. all columns of the table).
-  * For each property do the following:
+  * For each property, do the following:
     1. Get the value for the property from the business object through the dynamic API.
     2. Handle null values and check if the property is a primitive type or not.
-    3. For a primitive type just print the value.
+    3. For a primitive type, just print the value.
-    4. For a reference type, cast the value to a BaseOBObject and print the id of the referenced object.
+    4. For a reference type, cast the value to a BaseOBObject and print the ID of the referenced object.

 The above method will print the following output for a business partner group like the one stored in the hello world example above: